quii/learn-go-with-tests/sync.md

 }
 ```

-What this means is any go routine calling `Inc` will acquire the lock on `Counter` if they are first.
-All the other go routines will have to wait for it to be `Unlock`ed before getting access.
+What this means is any goroutine calling `Inc` will acquire the lock on `Counter` if they are first.
+All the other goroutines will have to wait for it to be `Unlock`ed before getting access.

+If you now re-run the test it should now pass because each goroutine has to wait its turn before making a change.

 ## I've seen other examples where the `sync.Mutex` is embedded into the struct.